marcosuma/marcosuma/README.md

 🎓 I graduated in Computer Science Engineering @ Polytechnic of Bari (Italy) in 2014 - ([Google Scholar](https://scholar.google.com/citations?user=DDkkRasAAAAJ&hl=en))

-🔭 I’m currently working on different project, mostly related to AI, algorithmic trading and web3.
+🔭 I’m currently working on different projects, mostly related to AI, algorithmic trading and web3.
 👯 I’m looking to collaborate on these fields if you are interested!

 ## 👥 Mentoring (get a 7-days trial)